US STOCKS-S&P 500, Dow sink to late-Sept lows on virus woes

 By Medha Singh and Shivani Kumaresan

-Oct 28 (Reuters) - The S&P 500 and the Dow hit their lowest levels since late-September on Wednesday as a surge in coronavirus cases in the United States and Europe dashed hopes of a quick global economic recovery.
+Oct 28 (Reuters) - The S&P 500 and the Dow hit their lowest levels since late-September on Wednesday as coronavirus cases surged globally and fears of a contested U.S. presidential election next week added to worries.

-Shares of hotels, airlines and other companies sensitive to COVID-19-related curbs fell with Wynn Resorts WYNN.O down 2% and the S&P 1500 airlines index .SPCOMAIR declining 3%.
-The energy index .SPNY lost about 3% as oil prices fell on fears of lower fuel demand.
+Shares of hotels, airlines and other companies sensitive to COVID-19-related curbs fell with Wynn Resorts WYNN.O down 3.6% and the S&P 1500 airlines index .SPCOMAIR declining 3.4%.
+The energy index .SPNY fell as oil prices tumbled on fears of lower fuel demand.
 O/R

-New cases and hospitalizations set records in the U.S. Midwest, while concerns over a national lockdown in France and tighter restrictions in Germany sapped investor appetite for risk.
+New cases and hospitalizations set records in the U.S. Midwest, while concerns rose over a national lockdown in France and tighter restrictions in Germany.
 MKTS/GLOB

-"Whether you call it a continuation of the pandemic or a third wave of new case discovery - it is the largest concern," said Art Hogan, chief market strategist at National Securities in New York.

-"Unless and until we get through this pandemic, it is hard for investors to imagine a better economic time."

 A spiraling pandemic and a failure to reach a deal on a fresh round of U.S. fiscal stimulus before the Nov.
 3 election have put the blue-chip Dow and the benchmark S&P 500 on track to erase their gains for October.